 About Dina Davis

 Dina is the Vice-President of the Northern Territory Writers’ Centre.
 She belongs to Writing NSW and the Australian Society of Authors.
+She holds an MA in English and Linguistics from the University of Sydney.
 From 2013 to 2019 Dina convened the Randwick Writers’ Group, a select group of authors working towards publication.
 In 2020 a collection of this groups’ writings, Sharing Writing Skills, co-authored and edited by Dina, was published by Ginninderra Press.

 In 2015 Dina was shortlisted for the NT Literary Awards with her essay ‘Capriccio: the Lost Poems of Ted Hughes’.
 In 2018 she was a finalist for the fiction award with her short story, ‘Edge’.